hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 login/signup request.

 There is no first-class option to currently do this via any configuration in Hasura.
-However a similar solution can achieved by the following workarounds:
+However a similar solution can be achieved by the following workarounds:

 Bypassing webhook authorization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^